Categories

 Criminals make use of complex networks, exploiting weak points in the operations of banks, the latest payment methods such as prepaid cards, and capital markets.

-Same as with most types of crime, when one method of money laundering becomes tougher to accomplish, financial criminals will find newer methods of executing the crime.
+As with most types of crime, when one method of money laundering becomes tougher to accomplish, financial criminals will find newer methods of executing the crime.
 All types of financial institutions have to update their AML compliance to make sure they stay ahead of criminals.

 3. Expanding Volumes of Data